Why Do Car Stereos Have Removable Faceplates?

 Can You Buy A Spare Removable Faceplate For Your Radio?

-Faceplates can stop working for whether reason and you may need a new one.
+Faceplates can stop working for whatever reason and you may need a new one.
 Can you purchase removable faceplates or buy a spare one?
 Yes, you can.
 The best way to get a new or space stereo faceplate is from the manufacturer.

 Of course, this is if your stereo is one of the later ones on the market.
 If it is very old, the manufacturer may not stock it anymore.
 In this case, you need to search the second-hand markets in your area or check eBay.
 However, please be careful that you do not purchase a stolen faceplate.